slavyanHristov/restaurant-table-reservation-system/README.md

 <br>
 </h1>

-<h4 align="center">Table reservation system which could be applied in any restaurant</h4>
+<h4 align="center">Table reservation web app which could be applied in any restaurant</h4>

 <p align="center">
       <a href="#key-features">Key Features</a> •